Araucanian herring

-The Araucanian herring (Strangomera bentincki or Clupea bentincki) is a species of fish in the family Clupeidae.
+The Araucanian herring (Strangomera bentincki) is a species of fish in the family Dorosomatidae.
 It is an epipelagic fish, silvery below and dark blue above, which schools in coastal waters off the west coast of South America.
-It ranges along the Chilean coast from Valparaiso south to Talcahuano.
+It ranges along the Chilean coast from Valparaíso south to Talcahuano.
 It schools at depths from 0 to 70 m in nearshore areas.

 There it filter feeds on smaller plankton such as diatoms.
 It reaches sexual maturity when it is about 10 cm long, and is a pelagic spawner, spawning between June and November.
 It grows to a maximum standard length of 15 cm.

 Fisheries

 The Araucanian herring is a commercial species, largely used for fishmeal.
 Based on the FAO fishery statistics, it was the 12th most important capture fish species in 2009.
 All reported landings are from Chile.